aullidolunar/gtk4/README.md

 08/06/2024 gtktest-2.3: A GtkColumnView for testing to get data, based on selected index or selected row, to show it in a custom dialog.
 Also a custom dialog to input data and store it in the GtkColumnView's model.

 19/06/2024 gtktest-2.4: A GtkColumnView for testing to get data, based on selected index or selected row, to show it in a custom dialog.
 Also a custom dialog to input data and store it in the GtkColumnView's model, a dialog to edit selected itemos and editable item to modify labels in the GtkColumnView.
 Some changes like include a drop down (combobox) to display strings.

+25/06/2024 gtktest-2.5: A GtkColumnView for testing to get data, based on selected index or selected row, to show it in a custom dialog.
+Also a custom dialog to input data and store it in the GtkColumnView's model, a dialog to edit selected itemos and editable item to modify labels in the GtkColumnView.
+Some changes like include a drop down (combobox) to display strings.
+Now menu items are disabled when GtkColumnView doesn't have rows.